Connect with us

 Even having a great idea or product concept isn’t always enough.

-Being a successful entrepreneur, businessperson, or just getting what you want in life requires A LOT of persistence.
+Being a successful entrepreneur, businessperson, or just getting what you want in life requires a lot of persistence.

 Take Sean Hopwood, President of (now global) translation services provider Day Translations, as an example.